Sleeping Habits and Sleep Hygiene

 Sleep and touch

 Babies also need to be close and touched to stay calm and in control.
 It is important to pay attention to the baby's cues because they are telling you they need help, not because they are dependent or spoiled.
 These babies can not control themselves at this age.
 They do not know how to calm down or fall asleep on their own.
-To help babies calm down and fall asleep, move them around, touch them or give them a gentle massage, and make a steady sound like "shhhh" or "ahhhhh."
+To help babies calm down and fall asleep, use contact, for example skin-to-skin contact or a gentle massage, move them around, and make a steady sound like "shhhh" or "ahhhhh."
 This will quiet the house down and help babies relax and calm down.

 Sound and silence